tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 We'll see more examples in actual code below.

-## Function Purity vs Side Effects
+## Function Purity and Referential Transparency

 A *pure function*: